-This policy is for renewal and/or replacement of the existing housing stock, facilitating enhancement of design towards creating a more sustainable living environment in the longer term.
-However, it is also important to ensure that good quality habitable dwellings are not simply demolished to meet a personal preference.
-The sustainability and renewal requirements need to be balanced.
+This Policy is for renewal and/or replacement of the existing housing stock, facilitating enhancement of design towards creating a more sustainable living environment.
+However, it is also important to ensure that good quality habitable dwellings are not simply demolished without fully addressing the need to balance sustainability and renewal requirements.